-- (c) Duration and renewal of perfection.
-Except as otherwise provided in subsection (d) and the provisions of this Crow/Apsaalooke Secured Transactions Act providing for continued perfection when goods covered by a certificate of title issued by one jurisdiction become covered by a certificate of title issued by another jurisdiction, duration and renewal of perfection of a security interest perfected by compliance with the requirements prescribed by a statute, regulation, or treaty described in subsection (a) are governed by the statute, regulation, or treaty.
-In other respects, the security interest is subject to this Crow/Apsaalooke Secured Transactions Act. - (d) Inapplicability to certain inventory.
-During any period in which collateral subject to a statute specified in subsection (a)(2) is inventory held for sale or lease by a person or leased by that person as lessor and that person is in the business of selling goods of that kind, this section does not apply to a security interest in that collateral created by that person.
+(c) [Duration and renewal of perfection.]
+Except as otherwise provided in this section (d) and the provisions of this Chapter providing for continued perfection when goods covered by a certificate of title issued by one jurisdiction become covered by a certificate of title issued by another jurisdiction, duration and renewal of perfection of a security interest perfected by compliance with the requirements prescribed by a statute, regulation, or treaty described in this section (a) are governed by the statute, regulation, or treaty.
+In other respects, the security interest is subject to this Chapter.

-SECTION 15-9-312.
+(d) [Inapplicability to certain inventory.]
+During any period in which collateral subject to a statute specified in this section (a)(2) is inventory held for sale or lease by a person or leased by that person as lessor and that person is in the business of selling goods of that kind, this section does not apply to a security interest in that collateral created by that person.

+15- 9-312.
 PERFECTION OF SECURITY INTERESTS IN CHATTEL PAPER, DOCUMENTS, GOODS COVERED BY DOCUMENTS, INSTRUMENTS, AND MONEY; PERFECTION BY PERMISSIVE FILING; TEMPORARY PERFECTION WITHOUT FILING OR TRANSFER OF POSSESSION.

-- (a) Perfection by filing permitted.
-A security interest in chattel paper, negotiable documents, instruments, securities, or investment accounts may be perfected by filing. - (b) Possession of money.
-Except as otherwise provided in the provisions of this
+(a) [Perfection by filing permitted.]
+A security interest in chattel paper, negotiable documents, instruments, securities, or investment accounts may be perfected by filing.

-Crow/Apsaalooke Secured Transactions Act dealing with perfection with respect to proceeds, a security interest in money may be perfected only by the secured party taking possession under the provisions of this Crow/Apsaalooke Secured Transactions Act dealing with perfection by possession.
+(b) [Possession of money.]
+Except as otherwise provided in the provisions of this Chapter dealing with perfection with respect to proceeds, a security interest in money may be perfected only by the secured party taking possession under the provisions of this Chapter dealing with perfection by possession.

-- (c) Goods covered by negotiable document.
-While goods are in the possession of a bailee that has issued a negotiable document covering the goods: - (1) a security interest in the goods may be perfected by perfecting a security interest in the document; and - (2) a security interest perfected in the document has priority over any security interest in the goods that becomes perfected by another method during that time. - (d) Goods covered by nonnegotiable document.
-While goods are in the possession of a bailee that has issued a nonnegotiable document covering the goods, a security interest in the goods may be perfected by: - (1) issuance of a document in the name of the secured party; - (2) the bailee's receipt of notification of the secured party's interest; or - (3) filing as to the goods. - (e) Temporary perfection: new value.
-A security interest in certificated securities, negotiable documents, or instruments is perfected without filing or the taking of possession for a period of 20 days from the time it attaches to the extent that it arises for new value given under a signed security agreement. - (f) Temporary perfection: goods or documents made available to debtor.
+(c) [Goods covered by negotiable document.]
+While goods are in the possession of a bailee that has issued a negotiable document covering the goods:

+(1) a security interest in the goods may be perfected by perfecting a security interest in the document; and

+(2) a security interest perfected in the document has priority over any security interest in the goods that becomes perfected by another method during that time.

+(d) [Goods covered by nonnegotiable document.]
+While goods are in the possession of a bailee that has issued a nonnegotiable document covering the goods, a security interest in the goods may be perfected by:

+(1) issuance of a document in the name of the secured party;

+(2) the bailee's receipt of notification of the secured party's interest; or

+(3) filing as to the goods.

+- (e) [Temporary perfection: new value.]
+A security interest in certificated securities, negotiable documents, or instruments is perfected without filing or the taking of possession for a period of 20 days from the time it attaches to the extent that it arises for new value given under a signed security agreement. - (f) [Temporary perfection: goods or documents made available to debtor.]
 A perfected security interest in a negotiable document or goods in possession of a bailee, other than one that has issued a negotiable document for the goods, remains perfected for 20 days without filing if the secured party makes available to the debtor the goods or documents representing the goods for the purpose of: